daveshah/stubby/README.md

 ## Why Not Something Else?
 I think constraints are a good thing when it comes to design (so long as you understand how constraints can impact design and meet your needs for your intended design).
 That said, limiting stubby to stubbing only imposes a set of constraints.

+I'm also okay with ad-hock mocks.
+The library I like the most (mox) doesn't support ad-hoc mocks and requires that each mock adheres to the contract specified by a behaviour.
+I think this is great, but I'm also okay with not specifying a behaviour all of the time.
+Stubby allows you to create stubs without a beahviour 👍

 If you're looking for more or think this isn't for you, checkout [mox](https://github.com/plataformatec/mox).

 ## Some recommendations